firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 ## Motor Temperature Instrumentation

 - **Install proper NTC sensors for accurate readings.** Installing EPCOS/TDK B57861S0502F040 2×4 mm NTCs against the hall/phase bundle, secured with thermal epoxy rated to 150 °C, delivered accurate phase readings in minutes and enables reliable over-temp cutbacks.[^ntc_install]
  - **Embed 100 k probes under the windings.** Builders settled on epoxy-coated 100 k B3950 NTC sensors with one-metre leads, gluing them beneath the windings with silicone before routing a single temp wire through the axle alongside phase and hall conductors to keep telemetry stable at high current.[^155]
+ - **Match the probe to the controller.** VESC hardware accepts either 10 k or 100 k NTC sensors wired between TEMP and GND, letting factories choose whichever curve matches their dashboards without extra interface boards.[^vesc_ntc]
 - **Route temp leads away from phase bundles.** Gordan's Ubox V2 logs showed thermistor signals collapsing above 80 A until he chased the ground loop, underscoring the need to reroute sensor wiring or add shielding when phase currents spike.[^temp_routing]
 - **Relocate sensors toward the magnet gap when possible.** Artem is experimenting with moving hub thermistors into the air gap so readings reflect magnet temperature instead of coil hotspots.
   - a better proxy for demag risk on ventilated rims.[^156]